dmytri/node-operetta/README.md

 the most unambiguous form for a parameter to take, a long option connected to a value by an equal sign.
 However the rest, what a mess!
-Since it doesn't know that --database and -p are parameters, it treats "secret_database" and "Iheart99" as positional arguments," and since short options can be chained together, Operetta thinks "usmart" is a chain of 6 options.
+Since it doesn't know that --database and -p are parameters, it treats "secret_database" and "Iheart99" as positional arguments, and since short options can be chained together, Operetta thinks "usmart" is a chain of 6 options.
 We're going to have to give operetta more information to handle these correctly.